Body Composition Laboratory

 DEXA Scan - $50

-This is a technique used to measure bone mineral density.
-A DEXA scanner is a machine that produces two X-ray beams, each with different energy levels.
+DEXA scan is now considered the Gold Standard for body composition.
+It is a three component test separating adipose tissue, lean body mass, and bone mineral density. it measures both subcutaneous (fat underneath the skin) and visceral (fat around the organs).
+Likewise, it measures region specific so that you can see, for example, if your right leg contains more body fat or muscle than your left leg.
+Its color enhanced graphics also show where you contain a higher density of body fat.
+The DEXA scanner produces two X-ray beams, each with different energy levels.
 One beam is high energy while the other is low energy.
 The amount of X-rays that pass through the bone is measured for each beam.
 This will vary depending on the thickness of the bone.
 Based on the difference between the two beams, the bone density can be measured.

 Lipid Panel Testing